jacksonmcafee/tinyshell/README.md

     It will then continue as necessary until the user inputs "quit" or Ctrl-D.

     The batch mode runs identically to the interactive mode.
-The only difference is that it waits to open whatever file that the user input.
+The only difference is that it waits to open whatever file the user input.

     Given that the file opens properly, the program runs through the batch file, line by line, until quit is located.
-Nothing happens if quit isn't included.
+Nothing happens if quitting isn't included.